JoshDoody/fsn/_posts/2018-01-17-recruiter-business-model.md

 ---
 layout: posts
 title: Can you trust your recruiter to get you the highest salary possible?
-headline: Your recruiter <br>is not your friend
+headline: Your recruiter is not your friend
 description: Your recruiter is not trying to get you the best salary possible.
 Here’s how to look out for yourself.
 categories:
   - negotiate